ecogreenapp/.github/profile/README.md

 ## Hi there 👋

-# Spicefy: spice up your life!
+# Spicefy: spice up your life!!!

 This app was developed by Team CH2-PS349 Bangkit Capstone Project